You are currently viewing Travel rules and countries’ entry requirements: introduction

 • Lebanon

-• Other Arab countries
+• Other countries in the Arab world

 Another fairly rare requirement, but the best-known example, is due to political disputes in the Middle East.